 Raise Your Voice

 We need you to tell Congress how important our issues are to the DM community, and to create relationships with your members of Congress and their staff.
-You don't need to be in Washington to interact with them!
-Explore this section to learn ways that you can take action as an advocate right from your hometown.
-If you have any questions or need help with any of these action items, please contact MDF at 415-800-7777 or email@example.com.
+You don't need to be in Washington to interact with them – you can take action as an advocate right from your hometown.
+If you have any questions or need help with any of these action items, please contact Myotonic at 415-800-7777 or firstname.lastname@example.org.

 Make a Phone Call

 It will only take a minute, but it can mean so much to those living with DM!
-Tell them a little about your connection to DM, and offer to send them materials about the disease.
+Tell your representative about your connection to DM, and offer to send them materials about the disease.
 If there is a particular issue that you would like to bring up (e.g. medical research, 21st Century Cures, etc.), mention it briefly.
 Be sure to identify yourself as a constituent by stating your address and city when speaking.